bricev/JobQueue/readme.md

 Simple Job/Queue PHP composent to help applications distribute Tasks through multiple workers.

-Tasks may have children (sub tasks that are added to Queue when their parents have been successfuly executed).

-Queue enables to follow Tasks progress.
-A Task reach 100% progress when all its children have been finished too.
+JobQueue enables to follow Tasks progress.

-Currently only Redis has been integrated to store Queue data.
+Currently only Redis has been integrated to store Tasks.

 Vocabulary: